AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 ![image2018-9-23_23-33-25](assets/image2018-9-23_23-33-25.png)

-1. The designated System Admin receives an invite to log in to the Admin Console
+1. The designated System Admin receives an invite to log in to the [!DNL Admin Console]
 1. The System Admin Claims Domain to confirm the ownership of the domain (in this example acme.com)
 1. The System Admin sets up User Directories
-1. The System Admin configures the Identity Provider (IDP) in the Admin Console for SSO setup.
+1. The System Admin configures the Identity Provider (IDP) in the [!DNL Admin Console] for SSO setup.
 1. The AEM Admin manages the local groups, permissions and privileges as usual.
 See User and Group Sync

 >[!NOTE]
 >
 >For more information about the Adobe Identity Management Basics, including IDP configuration see the article [this page.](https://helpx.adobe.com/enterprise/using/set-up-identity.html)
 >
->For more info about the Enterprise Administration and Admin Console see the article [this page](https://helpx.adobe.com/enterprise/managing/user-guide.html).
+>For more info about the Enterprise Administration and [!DNL Admin Console] see the article [this page](https://helpx.adobe.com/enterprise/managing/user-guide.html).

-### Onboarding Users to the Admin Console {#onboarding-users-to-the-admin-console}
+### Onboarding Users to the [!DNL Admin Console] {#onboarding-users-to-the-admin-console}

 There are three ways to onboard users depending on the size of the customer and their preference:

-1. Manually create users and groups in Admin Console
+1. Manually create users and groups in [!DNL Admin Console]
 1. Upload a CSV file with users
 1. Sync users and groups from the customer's enterprise Active Directory.

-#### Manual Addition through Admin Console UI {#manual-addition-through-admin-console-ui}
+#### Manual Addition through [!DNL Admin Console] UI {#manual-addition-through-admin-console-ui}

-Users and Groups can be manually created in the Admin Console UI.
+Users and Groups can be manually created in the [!DNL Admin Console] UI.
 This method can be used if they do not have a large number of users to manage.
 For example, a number of less than 50 AEM users.

 Users can also be manually created if the customer is already using this method for administering other Adobe products like Analytics, Target or Creative Cloud applications.

 ![image2018-9-23_20-39-9](assets/image2018-9-23_20-39-9.png)

-#### File Upload in the Admin Console UI {#file-upload-in-the-admin-console-ui}
+#### File Upload in the [!DNL Admin Console] UI {#file-upload-in-the-admin-console-ui}

 For easy handling of user creation, a CSV file can be uploaded for adding users in bulk: